 Daniel Tsegai is Programme Officer at the Secretariat of the United Nations Convention to Combat Desertification (UNCCD).
 Dr. Tsegai was also Programme Officer at the UN-Water and Senior Researcher at the University of Bonn.

 Programme Officer, United Nations Convention to Combat Desertification, Germany

-Mr. Brüntrup is agricultural engineer and holds a PhD in agricultural economy.
-After some years in academics and as a freelance consultant, since 2003 he works at the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE).
-His interests cover topics related to agriculture and rural development, trade policy and food security with a geographical focus on Subsahara Africa.
-More recent work deals with bioenergy production, large scale land acquisitions, and large scale agro-industries and their relations with smallholder farmers and rural areas, as well as food security in a broader sense.
-Since 2017, he is Germany's "Science and Technology Correspondent" for the United Nations Convention to Combat Desertification, UNCCD.
+Mr. Brüntrup works at the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) as a senior researcher.
+His interests cover topics related to agriculture and rural development, trade policy and food security with a geographical focus on Sub-Saharan Africa.
+Since 2017, he is Germany's "Science and Technology Correspondent" for the United Nations Convention to Combat Desertification, (UNCCD).

 German Development Institute (DIE), Bonn, Germany